JWang1414/pendulum_project_final/checklist.md

 [] Verify or refute the claim that the decay is exponential, and determine the time constant tau
 - Plot the peak amplitude as a function of time
 - Calculate the time decay for different initial angles
+- Decay appears to be exponential
+- Test this for different masses and length

 [] Verify or refute the claim that the period depends on L as stated in the lab manual
 - Units are wrong, we'll have to correct this